Community Fire Bans | SPSA

 Fire Ban Frequently Asked Questions

-Answers to frequently asked questions about fire bans in Saskatchewan.
+Information about fire bans in Saskatchewan.

 Open Burning Synopsis

-This document provides a synopsis of key requirements under The Wildfire Act for open burning.
+Synopsis of key requirements under The Wildfire Act for open burning.

 Best Practices for Open Burning

-This document contains useful information to help you safely carry out your open burning project.
+Useful information to help you safely carry out your open burning project.